 The Tomb of Kha dates back to 3500BC and was transported to Turin intact from the archaeological site of Dair-el-Medina.
 It houses sarcophagi and statues, a bed, clothing, cooking utensils and grooming items.

+What to see in Turin if you love cinema?
 At 167 metres tall, the Mole Antonelliana building stands conspicuously above Turin’s classical city skyline.

 Originally commissioned as a synagogue but rejected by the Jewish community, this nineteenth-century brick building topped by an aluminium spire was recently transformed into a temple to film.